snowplow-archive/snowplow.github.com/product/why-warehouse-your-data.md

 * Data mining and statistical tools like [R] [r] and [Python / Pandas] [python]
 * Spreadsheets like [Excel] [excel] and [Google Sheets] [google-docs]

+## Understand the value of warehousing your web, mobile and other event data?

+Then [read on][best-datawarehouse] to find out why Snowplow is [the best way to warehouse your data][best-datawarehouse].

 [looker]: http://www.looker.com
 [tableau]:http://www.tableau.com/
 [mode]: https://modeanalytics.com/